tamius-han/ultrawidify/README.md

 * [Firefox](https://addons.mozilla.org/en/firefox/addon/ultrawidify/)
 * [Chrome](https://chrome.google.com/webstore/detail/ultrawidify/dndehlekllfkaijdlokmmicgnlanfjbi)

+This extension also has a version for Microsoft Edge, but that requires a bit more effort.
+[See notes first](#edge-speficic-limitations-important).

-### Beggathon
+# Beggathon (donations)

-Working on this extension takes time, coffee and motivation.
-If you want to buy me a beer or something, you can [use this link to send me motivation](https://www.paypal.me/tamius). **Any donations are well appreciated.**
+If you want to support this project, please consider a donation.
+Working on this extension takes time, money, coffee and motivation.
+Sometimes also [a very precise amount of alco](https://xkcd.com/323/).

+You can make a donation [via Paypal](https://www.paypal.me/tamius).

+**Any donation — no matter how big or small — is well appreciated.
+Thanks.**

 &nbsp;